premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-Few parameters which are monitored during Performance Testing are listed below:
+A few parameters which are monitored during Performance Testing are listed below:

-- **Processor Usage** – an amount of time processor spends executing non-idle threads.
+- **Processor Usage** – an amount of time the processor spends executing non-idle threads.
-- **Memory use** – amount of physical memory available to processes on a computer.
+- **Memory use** – the amount of physical memory available to processes on a computer.
-- **Disk time** – amount of time disk is busy executing a read or write request.
+- **Disk time** – the amount of time the disk is busy executing a read or write request.
 - **Bandwidth** – shows the bits per second used by a network interface.
-- **Response time** – time from when a user enters a request until the first character of the response is received.
+- **Response time** – the time from when a user enters a request until the first character of the response is received.
 - **Throughput** – rate a computer or network receives requests per second
 - **Amount of connection pooling** – the number of user requests that are met by pooled connections.
 The more requests met by connections in the pool, the better the performance will be.
 - **Maximum active sessions** – the maximum number of sessions that can be active at once.
 - **Database locks** – locking of tables and databases needs to be monitored and carefully tuned.
-- **Thread counts** – An applications health can be measured by the no. of threads that are running and currently active.
+- **Thread counts** – An application’s health can be measured by the no. of threads that are running and currently active.
 - **Garbage collection** – It has to do with returning unused memory back to the system.
 Garbage collection needs to be monitored for efficiency.

 </blockquote>